SMosegaard/cds-vis/assignments/assignment-1/README.md

 .. define pipeline with argparse

 The project has the objective:
 -   Work with larger datasets of images
 -   Extract structured information from image data using ```OpenCV```
 -   Quantaitively compare images based on these features, performing *distant viewing*

+This project will specifically investigate ..., by doing the following:
+- Color hist:
+    - ...
+- pretrained:
+    - ...

+To gain a better understanding of the code, all functions in the script ```src.py``` will have a short descriptive text.

 ### Data source